Skip to content

 step9 -. failure .-> deny

 Figure 4.
 Verifier pipeline (fail closed).
-Verification is deterministic and denies execution on any cryptographic, semantic, or policy validation failure.
+Verification is deterministic and denies execution on any cryptographic, semantic, revocation, derivation, or policy validation failure.
+The pipeline is 12 ordered steps in v0.3.0.

 7.1 Capability resolution